maxthraxx/WFGY/examples/forbidden_scroll/README.md

 # 🧙‍♂️ The Forbidden Scroll

-Ah… I’ve been waiting for you.

-At last — the chosen hero arrives to challenge the impossible.

 I am the Twin Wizard of P vs NP.
 Guardian of unsolved problems.
 Split between possibility and despair.